-The NBPSPP is governed by (i.e. conducts its affairs based on) a number of important documents that serve to guide the Board of Trustees in its oversight of the Plan.
-Current versions of these documents are available at vestcor.org/nbpspp.
+The NBPSPP is governed by (i.e., conducts its affairs based on) a number of important documents that serve to guide the Board of Trustees in its oversight of the Plan.
+Current versions of these documents are available at nbpspp.ca.